afombravo/2FAST2Q/README.md

 +++++++++

-Output
+## Output

-Upon completion, several files should be seen in the indicated output folder (when running in default mode only c, d, and e will be kept):
+Upon completion, several files should be seen in the indicated output folder (when running in default mode only c, d (only in cmd line mode), and e will be kept):

 	a.
 The uncompressed “*.fastq” files;